-When residents make unused textile donations, they are supporting our community in a variety of ways.
+When residents make textile donations, they are supporting our community in a variety of ways.
 Donations help:

 - keep waste from our landfills

 - support local charities that use unwanted textiles as a way to raise funds